-Dengue vaccine to be tested in IndiaNovember 19th, 2012 in Diseases, Conditions, Syndromes /
+Dengue vaccine to be tested in IndiaNovember 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 French health care giant Sanofi Pasteur will soon test a vaccine against dengue fever in India amid concerns about the increasingly global spread of the disease, reports said Monday.

 The vaccine will be tried on about 120 adults followed by trials on children before it can be made available internationally as soon as 2015, the Times of India newspaper said.

 "Sites for the vaccine's final trials will stretch from Thailand to India as this vaccine has to work on populations across countries.
 We will test it in India soon," Sanofi's CEO Christopher Viehbacher was quoted as saying.

 Dengue causes a flu-like illness for most victims but one of its strains can cause life-threatening internal bleeding.